Anish-kumar7641/TaxEase/README.md

 ## Contributing

-We welcome contributions to TaxEase!
+I welcome contributions to TaxEase!
 Please feel free to submit issues and pull requests.